EinsteinToolkit/www.cactuscode.org/projects/cafunwave/params.md

 DESC

-\"dt factor. should be the same as time::dtfac for consistency\"
+"dt factor. should be the same as time::dtfac for consistency"

 LOWER BOUND